Holywell, Flintshire: History

 From the 18th century, the town grew around the lead mining and cotton milling industries.
 The water supply from the mountains above the town, which flows continually and at a constant temperature, supplies the well and powered many factories in the Greenfield Valley.
 In addition to lead and cotton, copper production was of great importance.
 Thomas Williams, a lawyer from Anglesey, built factories and smelteries for copper in Greenfield Valley, bringing the copper from Anglesey to St. Helens and then to Greenfield Valley where it was used to make items including manilas (copper bracelets), neptunes (large flat dishes to evaporate seawater to produce salt) and copper sheathing.
 The copper sheathing was used to cover the hulls of the wooden ships trading in the warmer Caribbean waters, giving rise to the expression 'copper bottomed investment'.
 The sheathing was also applied to Royal Navy ships and was instrumental in Nelson's victories - two copper plates from HMS Victory are in Greenfield Valley Heritage Park museum.
 The wealth generated from these industries led to the development of the town.
 Holywell Town Hall was completed in 1896.

 St James' Parish Church is a grade II* listed building and Holy Trinity Church in Greenfield is grade II listed.
 The town is also served by the modern St Peter's Church on Rose Hill, consecrated in 2008.

-Railways
+Railway

-Holywell Junction railway station in Greenfield was on the North Wales Coast Line.
-The station was closed in 1966, and trains now run fast through what remains of the station.
-The station building, by Francis Thompson for the Chester and Holyhead Railway (1848), is listed Grade II*.
+Holywell Junction railway station in Greenfield was a stop on the North Wales Coast Line.
+The station was closed in 1966 and trains now run through the site; the station building, by Francis Thompson for the Chester and Holyhead Railway (1848), is listed Grade II*.
 There is a campaign to reopen the station.

-Holywell Town station, at the head of the steeply-climbing LNWR branch from Holywell Junction, opened in 1912 and finally closed in 1957.
+Holywell Town railway station, at the head of the steeply-climbing LNWR Holywell branch line from Holywell Junction, opened in 1912 and finally closed in 1957.
+It now forms part of the Greenfield Valley, a tarmacked path.